ak363255/Cache/README.md

 # Cache
- Cache The aim of this project is to provide efficient implementations of a Cache in which both, the get and put operations are O(1) in terms of time complexity.
+ Cache The aim of this project is to provide efficient implementations of a Generic Cache in which both, the get and put operations are O(1) in terms of time complexity,

 ## Disclaimer